- Looks great

 The RAV4’s rear doors don’t open as wide as some rivals, which may combine with the low roof to make loading a child seat a challenge.
 The rear bench is light on contouring and sits low to the ground, which doesn’t help leg room but means there’s more head room than in the front seat.

 At the rear, the RAV4 has about 37 cubic feet of cargo space with the rear seats upright and about 69 cubes with them folded flat.

 Higher-trim RAV4s have doors draped in soft synthetic leather upholstery with contrasting stitching, but the hard plastic door panels on RAV4 LE and XLE trims doesn’t impress.
 We like the color-coordinated panels, stitching, and upholstery on hybrid and Adventure trims, though.

 2019 Toyota RAV4

-The 2019 Toyota RAV4’s high level of active safety tech is promising, but it hasn’t been crash-tested.
+The 2019 Toyota RAV4’s high level of active safety tech and good crash-test scores are reassuring.

 Automatic emergency braking with pedestrian detection, adaptive cruise control, and active lane control are standard.
 Blind-spot monitors are optional on the base RAV4 LE and are standard on other trim levels.